‘Happy are the people with a hobby, for they have two worlds in which to live’

 I hope this page assists other notgeld collectors and also attracts others to start collecting them.
 Please email me with any comments or questions regarding the topic.
 I am a private collector and not a banknote dealer, although I always have serienscheine/verkehrsausgaben/inflationary/POW etc.etc. notes to swap or trade and currently ask for an average of 1 euro per note, equivalent to about 75p sterling, for any ‘odds’.
 (The going price from dealer shops here in England is…..10-12 pieces for 10 pounds sterling).
 Complete sets can be slightly more, average of say…4 euros for a set of 3 pieces.
 (1 euro more as you are buying a complete set, which is usually what the collectors want and is OK for the odd specific set if you really want it).
 German notgeld prices have risen gradually over the years and auction prices are very strong.
 The scarcer pieces can quite often obtain prices higher than their catalogue value.
 Use the catalogue values as a rough guide only.

 Some of the scans on this website will show the reverse side of the note(s) if you move your mouse over the image.
-Please bear with me as this is quite time consuming to get all the images to do this - both images above have been coded and work.
+(Please bear with me as this is quite time consuming to get all the images to do this.)

 I live in England, in the county of Cheshire.
 Why not start collecting German NOTGELD??
 These notes are beautifully detailed, very colourful and fairly readily available, although they do seem far harder to come by nowadays.
 (Some were issued over 100 years ago!)
 Scarcer sets quite often reach prices far higher than their catalogue prices.
 Why not start trying to build up your German notgeld collection?
 Email me with any queries you may have on the topic and I will endeavour to answer them all.